Automatically import updates from your S3 bucket - FSx for Lustre

 For most use cases, we recommend that you configure an import policy of New, Changed, and Deleted.
 This policy ensures that all updates made in your linked S3 data repository are automatically imported to your file system.

 When you set an import policy to update your file system file and directory metadata based on changes in the linked S3 data repository, FSx for Lustre creates an event notification configuration on the linked S3 bucket.
 The event notification configuration is named FSx.
-Do not modify or delete the FSx event notification configuration on the S3 bucket – doing so will prevent the automatic import of updated file and directory metadata to your file system.
+Don't modify or delete the FSx event notification configuration on the S3 bucket – doing so will prevent the automatic import of updated file and directory metadata to your file system.

 When FSx for Lustre updates a file listing that has changed on the linked S3 data repository, it overwrites the local file with the updated version, even if the file is write-locked.